ggar46/mindful-milestones/README.md

 cd server
 npm install
 ```
-Create a `.env` file in your server file
+Create a `.env` file in your server file and enter your Auth0 credential.

 ```bash
 cd server